StoneT2000/robojax/README.md

 conda env create -f environment.yml
 ```

+Jax must be separately installed.
 To install jax with cuda support, follow the instructions on their [README](https://github.com/google/jax).

 ## Organization